suryavamsi1563/working_chat_bot/data/data2.md

 - never
 - absolutely not
 - i don't think so
-- i dont
 - i'm afraid not
+- no sir
-- not required
+- no ma'am
 - no way
 - no sorry
 - No, not really.